ronenrayten/Brain-Tumor-Segmentation/README.md

 Update the following variables:
 1. root_dir = '/Users/ronenrayten/Downloads/archive2021/' #The directeroy of the original Kaggel archive.
 This is where you unzipped the original gz file
 2. numpy_archive_path = '/Users/ronenrayten/Downloads/' #the root directory of the processed numpy samples.
-This is root where you to install the converted repository.
+This is the root directory where you are going to install the converted repository.
+The path is being used by the data loader to load the bach of files per batch size.

-3. image_path = numpy_archive_path +'new_archive/images/'  # path to the processed numpy images.
-This is the path tho the samples, converted data (numpy files).
+If you want to recreate the numpy repository from scratch:
+1. unzip the original archive downloadeed from Kaggle to the root_dir as set above.
-4. label_path = numpy_archive_path +'new_archive/labels/'  # path to the processed numpy labeles.
-This is the path to the converted labels (numpy files)
+2. set the numpy_archive_path to the directory to where the converted images are going to be saved.

-If you want to recreate the numpy repository, set the paths above and run the cell (currently it is marked out):
+3. Run the cell (currently it is marked out in the notebook):
 ```python
 #create_repository and generate images
  files = get_file_lists()